-- Brain bleeds: Newborn babies’ brains can be very fragile, especially if they are small, premature or are subjected to a traumatic birth.
-Brain bleeds can often cause (or be the cause of) HIE, periventricular leukomalacia (PVL), and hydrocephalus, so it is important that medical staff follow standards of care to prevent brain bleeds from occurring.
-If they do occur, brain imaging can be recommended to assess what kind of therapy and treatment a child may need to minimize disability and help the child developmentally as soon as possible.
+- Brain bleeds: Newborn babies’ brains can be very fragile, especially if they are small, premature, or are subjected to a traumatic birth.
+Brain bleeds can often cause (or be the cause of) neonatal brain damage, so it is important that medical staff follow standards of care to prevent brain bleeds from occurring.
+If they do occur, brain imaging can be recommended to assess what kind of therapy and treatment a child may need to minimize permanent effects.

 - Low blood sugar: It is absolutely critical that a baby’s rapidly-developing brain have an uninterrupted supply of blood sugar that is neither too low or too high.
-Some babies (especially those that are very large or very small for their gestational age (macrosomic babies and VLBW or premature babies, respectively) are prone to developing low blood sugar and can require additional monitoring and feeding.
+Some babies (especially those that are very large or very small for their gestational age) are prone to developing low blood sugar and can require additional monitoring and feeding.
 If blood sugar is too low for too long, brain cells become deprived of their only energy source and start to die off.
 If a baby is in the NICU, medical staff should watch these babies and ensure they are receiving proper nutrition.

-- Infection, sepsis, meningitis, encephalitis and pneumonia: If the mother has an infection such as group B strep or a UTI that goes undiagnosed, this could be passed to the baby during a vaginal birth or when her membranes break.
+- Infection: If the mother has an infection such as group B strep or a UTI that goes undiagnosed, this could be passed to the baby during a vaginal birth or when her membranes rupture (commonly referred to as the “water breaking”).
 Depending on the type of infection, it may be safer to deliver via C-section before the membranes break.
 For certain infections, mothers can be placed on antibiotics or antiviral medication prior to labor and delivery to suppress the infection and prevent passage to the baby.
-If a baby is suspected of having an infection after birth (such as meningitis or pneumonia), treatment should be initiated quickly to prevent tissue inflammation and other complication, as these can result in seizures or developmental delays as the child grows.
+If a baby is suspected of having an infection after birth (such as meningitis or pneumonia), treatment should be initiated quickly to prevent tissue inflammation and other complications, as these can result in seizures or developmental delays as the child grows.

 - Placental abruption or uterine rupture: These two conditions relate to maternal bleeding.
 Placental abruption occurs when the placenta detaches from the uterus, while uterine rupture occurs when the uterus tears through its layers.
-Both have the potential to become very seriously immediately, as both can cause massive bleeding in both the mother and the child.
-Bleeding can then result in blood pressure to the baby dropping, which can cause hypoxic ischemic encephalopathy and other oxygen deprivation-related injuries.
+Both have the potential to become very serious immediately, as both can cause massive bleeding in both the mother and the child.
+Bleeding can then result in blood pressure to the baby dropping, which can cause hypoxic-ischemic encephalopathy and other oxygen deprivation-related injuries.

-- Breech or face presentation: It is often safer to deliver babies who have malpresentation via C-section because of the risk of traumatic birth, which can increase the risk that a baby will have brain bleeds and/or swelling of the face or upper airways, which can prevent proper breathing.
+- Abnormal fetal presentation: It is often safer to deliver babies who have malpresentation via C-section because of the risk of traumatic birth, which can increase the risk that a baby will have brain bleeds and/or swelling of the face or upper airways, which can prevent proper breathing.

-- Short or long umbilical cord, knots in the umbilical cord, and cord around the baby’s neck (nuchal cord): The umbilical cord is the baby’s only method of exchanging oxygen, nutrients and waste products.
-Umbilical cord issues of any type can compromise the flow of oxygen and nutrients to the baby and lead to HIE, cerebral palsy and developmental delays.
+- Umbilical cord problems: The umbilical cord is the baby’s only method of exchanging oxygen, nutrients, and waste products.
+Umbilical cord issues of any type can compromise the flow of oxygen and nutrients to the baby and lead to HIE, cerebral palsy, and a variety of other complications.
 Umbilical cord issues can often be diagnosed via ultrasound testing, and should be addressed by maternal-fetal medicine specialists.

 Free Case Review | Available 24/7 | No Fee Until We Win